In this page we will look at the amazing Albatross.

 An albatross’s bill is large and strong, ending in a hook shape.
 Along the sides of the bill are two “tubes”.
 These tubes are actually long nostrils that give albatrosses a keen sense of smell, which is unusual among birds.
 They have webbed feet and relatively strong legs.
 This enables them to walk quite well on land.

-Below is a video of young albatrosses learning to fly with a little motivation from a tiger shark.
+Shown below is a video of young albatrosses learning to fly with a little motivation from tiger sharks.